pallen1980/xero-products/README.md

 You can login to the admin account with the following details...

 POST /api/auth/login
 username: system.admin
 password: Password1

 The resulting token will then allow you to hit the other endpoints using this as the "Bearer: {token}" in the head of each request.

 The remaining endpoints that require authentication are...

 For product CRUD...
 POST /api/product/{id}
 PUT /api/product/{id}
 DELETE /api/product/{id}

-For product option CRUD
+For product option CRUD...
 POST /api/product/{productId}/option
 PUT /api/product/{productId}/option/{id}
 DELETE /api/product{productId}/options/{id}

-For user CRUD
+For user CRUD...
 POST /api/user
 PUT /api/user/{id}
 DELETE /api/user/{id}

 NOTE: running the solution in Debug/Development mode will enable Swagger and allow you to see and test all the endpoint from a web front-end.

 ### Test Web Server
 -------------------

 I have set up a test server that will be accessible for a limited time.
 You can access the solution, which is set up in Debug/Development mode, with Swagger enabled, from the following url...

 http://xero-products.duckdns.org (no ssl certificate is applied, so you'll need to ensure you access it at http://)

 ## Release Notes